fsharp/fslang-design/FSharp-4.6/FS-1030-anonymous-records.md

 ### Alternative: support pattern matching

 A note by @dsyme: The omission of pattern matching for anonymous records really shows my strong bias against pattern matching on records at all - I nearly always dislike code that uses pattern matching on records.
-For exaple, I don't think it adds to the robustness of code since pattern matching on records is "flexible", i.e. fields can be omitted.
+For example, I don't think it adds to the robustness of code since pattern matching on records is "flexible", i.e. fields can be omitted.
 I know others will disagree however.

 ### Alternative: syntax ``type {| i = 1 |}``